jzohrab/lute-manual/README.md

-The Lute manual.
+# DEPRECATED

+This repo has been moved to https://github.com/LuteOrg/lute-manual

+This repo and its github pages are now only used to http redirect people to https://luteorg.github.io/lute-manual/

+# DEPRECATED

-Deployed to https://jzohrab.github.io/lute-manual/ with GitHub actions.
+This _was_ the original Lute manual, deployed to https://jzohrab.github.io/lute-manual/ with GitHub actions.

+---

 Written using mdbook (https://rust-lang.github.io/mdBook).